Black-Capped Chickadee: Small Bird With Big Personality

-Black-capped Chickadees are small birds and members of the Titmouse family and measure about 5 inches in length.
+Black-capped Chickadees are small birds that are members of the Titmouse family, measuring only 5 inches in length.

 They have a plump, round body with a relatively short tail.